Skip to content

 data_output = read_LaMEM_PVTR_file(DirName, FileName; fields=nothing)

-Reads a 3D LaMEM timestep from VTR file FileName, located in directory DirName.
+Reads a 3D LaMEM timestep from a parallel VTR file FileName, located in directory DirName.
 By default, it will read all fields.
 If you want you can only read a specific field.
 See the function fieldnames to get a list with all available fields in the file.

 It will return data_output which is a CartData output structure.